The Union shall be called ‘Sussex County Golf Union’.

 (ii) ANNUAL SUBSCRIPTION TO ENGLAND GOLF.
 In addition to the Union affiliation fee, all Affiliated Clubs shall pay annually such subscription as may be laid down for the time being by England Golf.
 This subscription shall be paid to the Union for forwarding to England Golf.

-(iii) Payments due under (i) and (ii) above are due by Affiliated Clubs in advance on 1st January each year.
+(iii) Payments due under (i) and (ii) above are due by Affiliated Clubs 60 days following the start of a club subscription year.

 (iv) At the committee’s discretion no Affiliated Club whose affiliation fee and no Playing Member whose subscription is in arrears shall be entitled to take part in any matches or competitions organised by the Union.